pippim/pippim.github.io/programs/mserve.md

 In order for VU Meters to work in **mserve**, The Pulse Audio Volume Control GUI application (**pavucontrol**) is used.

+{% include image.html src="/assets/img/mserve/pavucontrol output devices.png"
+   alt="pavucontrol output devices.png"
+   style="float: left; width: 60%; margin: 1rem 2rem 1rem 0;"
+   caption="pavucontrol output devices.png"
+%}

+This screenshot shows the **pavucontrol** "Output Devices" Tab.
+In this example the output was changed from the first device to the Built-in Audio speakers.
+The changes were made from the Ubuntu 16.04 Sound System Settings panel show in the previous section.

+Notice the thick progress bar.
+It displays the sound playing on the output device and jumps very quickly.
+This is how you can confirm the correct device is selected.

+{% include image.html src="/assets/img/mserve/pavucontrol recording tab.png"
+   alt="pavucontrol recording tab.png"
+   style="float: left; width: 60%; margin: 1rem 2rem 1rem 0;"
+   caption="pavucontrol recording tab.png"
+%}

+This screenshot shows the **pavucontrol** "Recording" Tab.

+Notice the thick progress bar at the bottom show no sound being recorded.
+That is because it is listening to the wrong stream: "Monitor of GM204 High Definition Audio Controller Digital Stereo (HDMI)".
+This stream is for the 50" Sony TV connected to nVidia 970M card.

+Remember in the last screenshot we used Ubuntu's sound setting to change output from 50" TV to built-in laptop speakers.

+{% include image.html src="/assets/img/mserve/pavucontrol recording change capture.png"
+   alt="pavucontrol recording change capture.png"
+   style="float: left; width: 60%; margin: 1rem 2rem 1rem 0;"
+   caption="pavucontrol recording change capture.png"
+%}

+This screenshot also shows the **pavucontrol** "Recording" Tab.
+This time the recording stream is different.

+That is because the steam name
+"Monitor of GM204 High Definition Audio
+Controller Digital Stereo (HDMI)" was clicked.

+Then the stream "Monitor of Built-in Audio Analog Stereo" was selected.
+Notice the thick progress bar is now populated with sound volume levels.

 <!-- Foot section doesn't have "skip" button -->